s-rious/rydwell-schools/README.md

 ---
 ## How to use:

-1. Once the app is installed, you will be logged into the app with your current credentials and put on the home page
+1. Once the app is installed, you will be prompted to login.
+Logging in with existing information will direct you to the home page.
+If you do not have an account, [view this](#registration).
 2. To navigate to other slides, click the three lines in the top left corner to open the navigation flyout
 3. Click on a page you wish to visit

+### Registration:
+1. Click on the "Register" button at the bottom of the login box on the login page
+2. Enter all credentials that are prompted

+***"Username/Email already taken"***
+1. Simply change the username to something else or use a different email address

+***"User Registration Successful"***
+1. Press the "Okay" button to be returned to the login page
+2. Fill in all credentials with the account you just created

 ### Browse/Notes Page:
 ***To add a note:***
 1. Click the "Add" button in the top right corner
-2. You will be prompted to add a required title and body
+2. You will be prompted to add a required title, date, and body
 3. Click the "Save" button

 ***To view a note:***